mlynch/mlynch.github.com/_posts/2012-08-16-blueprint.markdown

 I am only interested in business models that offer a product for a price, either recurring or large one-time purchases.
 I am not interested in creating social product businesses since the failure rates are astronomical and I don't find the business models interesting.

+Also, if the product will require a lot of manual work with an unclear path to future automation I'd avoid it, it's too much work for too little return.

 When in doubt, I start with a monthly recurring charge since it's mutually beneficial: you get somewhat consistent revenue and customers get a product that can sustain itself and won't [disappear like Sparrow](http://news.ycombinator.com/item?id=4271376).

 __4. Pick a name, find a domain__